researchart/rose6icse/submissions/available/rigby_mirsaeedi_turnover/README.md

 | 5  | 10.10  | 60  | 35  | 34.78  |
 | Median  | 25.10  | 40  | 25  | 25  |

+**Note**: During simulations, for each pull request, one reviewer is randomly selected to be replaced by the top recommended reviewer.
+Therefore, the results may vary by up to 2.5 percentage points (see details in thesis and paper per project and 215 simulation runs).